maubuz/1B4-F21/wk9/area-under-curve.md

 In Excel we will calculate 𝚫x and 𝚫y and then multiply them together to get the area of each rectangle.

-**Exercises**
+## Exercises

--   Please download the file `AreaUnderCurve.xlsx` in Teams under week 9.
+Please download the file `AreaUnderCurve.xlsx` from Omnivox:

--   Calculate the AUC of the data in the `Trapezoid` sheet.
+1. Calculate the AUC of the data in the `Trapezoid` sheet.

--   Insert a line chart for the data in the `Rate of reaction` sheet.
+2. Insert a line chart for the data in the `Rate of reaction` sheet.

--   Calculate the AUC of the data in the `Rate of reaction` sheet.
+3. Calculate the AUC of the data in the `Rate of reaction` sheet.